-Support of SHAKEN for other End-User Device INVITE Retargeting Scenarios
+INVITE Retargeting when end-to-end SHAKEN is not required

-This specification places no normative requirements on the support of SHAKEN for end-user device retargeting cases that fall outside the criteria listed in section 5.6.2.1; e.g., cases where the end-user device does not copy Identity headers from incoming to retargeted INVITE requests, or where host SP policies dictate that all Identity headers are removed from INVITE requests sent to the end-user device.
+This specification places no normative requirements on the support of SHAKEN for end-user device retargeting cases that fall outside the criteria listed in section 5.6.2.1; e.g., support of end-to-end delivery of SHAKEN authentication information is not required..
 In these cases, the SHAKEN authentication information added by the originating and other upstream networks is lost as the call traverses the retargeting end-user device.
 Therefore, the SHAKEN authentication information provided in the retargeted INVITE request sent to downstream entities by the host SP is based solely on the output of the authentication procedures performed by the host SP’s STI-AS, and as governed by the policies of the host SP.

 For example, the host SP could choose to treat a retargeted INVITE request from the end-user device the same as an originating INVITE request, and perform SHAKEN authentication for the retargeting TN assigned to the end-user device.
 As a result, the calling identity and SHAKEN verification results information displayed to the called user would be associated with the retargeting TN, and not the actual calling TN asserted by the originating network.

-Or, if the end-user device supports a profile of SIP that enables the host SP to detect when an INVITE has been retargeted, and to explicitly identify the calling and retargeting TNs in the retargeted INVITE, then the host SP could choose to perform SHAKEN authentication on the originating TN and “div” authentication for the retargeting TN.
+Or, if the end-user device supports a profile of SIP that enables the host SP to detect when an INVITE has been retargeted, and to explicitly identify the calling TN in the retargeted INVITE, then the host SP could choose to perform SHAKEN authentication on the calling TN.
 In this case, the called user display would show the calling TN and SHAKEN verification results associated with the actual caller, but based on information provided by the SP hosting the retargeting end-user device.

 Ultimately, the treatment of these cases is based on the capabilities of the end-user device in conveying information about the calling and retargeting TNs to the host SP, and the policies of the host SP in how to use this information to provide SHAKEN authentication information to downstream entities.